-Galveston, Texas is an historic Victorian town that is well-known for its dog friendliness.
+Galveston, Texas is an historic Victorian town that’s well-known for its dog friendliness.
 The small town’s downtown area is lined with dog-friendly restaurants and businesses, while the downtown’s seawall makes for a great walk on the leash.
 But any local dog lover will tell you that the place to be is the beach.
 Galveston has a whopping 32 miles of dog-friendly beach and unlike so many other beach towns, dogs are welcome near the water year round.

 There’s a ton of fun to be had in Glasgow, Kentucky!
 Located in the southern part of the Bluegrass State, Glasgow boasts 80 square miles of green space for dogs to play.
 The neighboring town of Bowling Green offers Glasgow residents a welcoming dog park, while nearby Mammoth Cave National Park has repeatedly been called one of the most dog-friendly destinations in the country, offering dogs and their humans campsites, lakes, hiking trails, and more.

-Nearly 3/4 of the county in which Grayling, Michigan is located is owned by the government — a major selling point when it comes to choosing the best small towns for dog lovers.
+Nearly 3/4 of the county where Grayling, Michigan is located is owned by the government — a major selling point when it comes to choosing the best small towns for dog lovers.
 In Grayling alone, there are acres upon acres of fields and other open-spaces that dogs can enjoy.
 In summer, many Grayling residents bring their dogs with them to hunt or hike, while winter time means cross-country skiing, snowshoeing, or just playing in the snow.

 This adorable small town frequently makes “best of” lists, and now it can add “best small town for dog lovers” to its impressive resume.
-Leashed dogs are welcome to walk with their humans through the downtown, where they can stop at a number of pet-friendly restaurants and other businesses.
+Leashed dogs are welcome to walk with their humans through Holland‘s downtown, where they can stop at a number of pet-friendly restaurants and other businesses.
 When it’s time for some exercise, dog owners can choose between a walk on the gorgeous campus of Hope College or a slightly longer drive out to the shores of Lake Michigan, where dogs can climb the sand dunes or laze on the beach.

 Kennebunkport, Maine is a yet another great small town for dog lovers.
 The fact that this charming town loves its dogs is evidenced by the sheer number of dog-friendly restaurants and amenities.
 Speaking of food, Kennebunkport is home to Maine Foodie Tours’s Doggy and Me Tour, during which humans and their dogs grab tasty treats from five local dog-friendly restaurants.
 Additionally, there are a few dog-friendly beaches closer to the water.